mateodelnorte/meta/README.md

 ### `meta git clone`

 To clone an existing meta repo, you need only execute `meta git clone [meta repo url]`. meta will clone your meta repo and all child repositories at once.

+P.S.
+Currently, nested meta repos are not supported.
+This means that you should not put another meta repo inside of your meta repo.
+If you want to accomplish a nested folder structure, please play around with the `.meta` file instead.
+If you really want this functionality, we'd be happy to accept a PR.

  [![asciicast](https://asciinema.org/a/2rkev7pu41cv51a0bajwnxu7s.png)](https://asciinema.org/a/2rkev7pu41cv51a0bajwnxu7s)